Decentralised-AI/GPT-notes/java/stream.md

 This example demonstrates how a streams pipeline can be used to filter, transform, sort, and perform other operations on a stream of data in a concise and readable manner.

+## Lazy evaluation

+Lazy evaluation and processing of stream elements is a fundamental concept in Java Stream API.
+It enables efficient and on-demand computation of stream operations, allowing for optimized performance and resource utilization.
+Here's how lazy evaluation works in Java streams:

+1. **Intermediate Operations**: Intermediate operations, such as `filter`, `map`, `flatMap`, `sorted`, and `distinct`, are lazily evaluated.
+When an intermediate operation is invoked on a stream, it doesn't immediately perform the operation on all elements.
+Instead, it creates a new stream that represents the pipeline of operations to be applied.

+2. **Chaining Operations**: Intermediate operations can be chained together to form a pipeline of operations.
+Each operation modifies the stream, but the actual processing is deferred until a terminal operation is called.
+This chaining mechanism allows for the creation of complex and efficient computation patterns without explicitly iterating over the elements.

+3. **Short-Circuiting Operations**: Short-circuiting operations, such as `findFirst`, `findAny`, `anyMatch`, `allMatch`, and `noneMatch`, further leverage lazy evaluation.
+They terminate the stream as soon as the desired condition is met, without processing all the remaining elements.
+This early termination saves unnecessary computation and improves performance.

+4. **Terminal Operations**: Terminal operations, like `forEach`, `collect`, `reduce`, `count`, and `min/max`, trigger the actual processing of the stream.
+When a terminal operation is invoked, the stream pipeline is executed, and the elements are processed sequentially or in parallel, depending on the stream characteristics.

+Lazy evaluation allows for more efficient resource usage, as it avoids unnecessary computations on elements that are not required for the final result.
+It also enables parallel execution of stream operations, where multiple elements can be processed concurrently, further enhancing performance.

+It's important to note that lazy evaluation in streams doesn't mean that the operations are deferred indefinitely.
+Once a terminal operation is called, the stream operations are executed, and the result is produced.
+Lazy evaluation simply delays the computation until it is necessary, optimizing the processing of stream elements.